NoroffFEU/development-platforms/2-mysql-caste-study.md

 ## Strengths

-- Open source: MySQL is open source software which makes it free to use and can be modified by others.
+- Open source: MySQL is a free open source software that can be modified by others to fit specific needs.
 - Widely adopted: MySQL is one of the most used relational databases in the world with a lot of documentation.
-- Scalability: Can scale to handle large amounts of traffic and data, a good choice for websites with high traffic.
+- Scalability: built to scale and handle very large amounts of traffic and data, a good choice for websites with high traffic.
 - Large community: One of the best features of popular open source software is that it comes with a large community which makes it a lot easier to find support and answers to questions.
 - High performance: Provides fast and efficient processing for large datasets.